How to Use Hashtags 101

 Each social media platform uses hashtags differently.
 But there are some best practices that apply to all platforms.
 Here are some tips for making hashtags work for you:

 Be brief - Don’t create hashtag run-on sentences and paragraphs.
 Keep it short and simple.
 If it can be said in a sentence, don’t make it a hashtag, especially if you’re representing a business.
-Instead of #wemakethebesthotdogsinthecity, consider #topdog.
+Instead of #wemakethebesthotdogsinthecity, consider #TopDog.

 Don’t use punctuation or spaces - If you have ever used a hashtag only to discover that the last portion dropped out, it’s likely because you used space or punctuation, neither of which will work in a hashtag.
-Instead of #it’sthebest use #itsthebest.
+Instead of #it’sthebest use #ItsThebest.

-Research before using a new tag - Make sure you know what context and content is associated with a tag before you use it yourself or create a campaign around it.
+Research before using a new tag - Make sure you know what context and content are associated with a tag before you use it yourself or create a campaign around it.
 You don’t want to use a tag for a branded campaign that will get lost in a sea of other unrelated mentions.

 Alternatively, you don’t want to create a campaign that is completely out of context or misinterpreted.
 In July 2011, sweet bread company Entenmann’s told followers that they should feel #NotGuilty for eating their low-calorie products.
 At the time, the Casey Anthony trial had just ended, and “not guilty” was trending after the verdict.
 Twitter users saw this ill-timed tag and assumed Entenmann’s was using the trial (and the tragic death of Anthony’s child) to generate brand visibility.
 Entenmann’s deleted the tweet and apologized, but by then the damage was done.